 UVB is what generates a burn or redness to the skin, and ultimately skin cancer (both UVA & UVB can contribute to skin cancers and are key players in causing premature aging).

 Sunscreen can be SPF 50+ and not protect you from UVA rays.
 Most (all) ‘physical’ or ‘mineral’ sunscreen filters on their own, are not completely broad spectrum.
 Zinc Oxide for example, is an excellent UVB filter but it doesn't cover UVA1.

 And while we’re on the topic, we just wanted to touch on something...

 There is a misconception about chemicals in sunscreen.
 There is no such thing as a “chemical-free” sunscreen.
 Everything and every organism is made of a combination of chemicals of some sort, even in the natural world.
 There are two types of filters used in sunscreen - physical (mineral) and active (chemical).
 Physical sunscreens often contain zinc oxide and titanium oxide, which are not typically found in nature, but rather created in a lab by oxidizing zinc and titanium metal.

 1. There is no sunscreen that can block 100% of UV rays.

 2. A sunscreen can be SPF50+ but unless it states that it is broad-spectrum, it will not be protecting you from the full array of damaging UVA rays.

-So whilst we strongly encourage you to use a sunscreen with a 50+ SPF, we also don’t want you to be misled by the copious amounts of misinformation out there.
-Make sure you use broad-spectrum; your skin deserves it!
+So while we strongly encourage you to use a sunscreen with a 50+ SPF, we also don’t want you to be misled by the copious amounts of misinformation out there.
+Make sure you use broad-spectrum, your skin deserves it!